 Each grid node is indicated with a black "+" in the grid editor window by default.
 Each NoData grid node is indicated with a blue "x" by default.
 The active node is highlighted with a red diamond.
 To move between grid nodes, press the arrow keys, or click a node with the Select tool active to make it the active node.
 The grid editor also includes contours, node labels, and a color fill.
+If the grid editor was opened by editing a layer in a map, any base and post layers are included for context as well.
 The grid appearance is controlled by the items in the Contents window and the properties displayed in the Properties window.

 Note the Undo command does not undo changes in the Properties window in the grid editor.